janelim0414/secure-whistleblower-platform/README.md

 ## block.py:

-This file defines a Python class called Blockchain, which serves as a basic implementation of a block which is concatenated together in a blockchain data structure.
+This file defines a Python class called Block, which serves as a basic implementation of a block which is concatenated together in a blockchain data structure.
 The Block class encapsulates functionalities essential for managing a blockchain network, including block creation, validation, and mining.
 It also has a print_block function that can be used for debugging.

 ## blockchain.py: